 Tayomara Santos, Raquel Noronha

 Tayomara Santos is Master student in Design (PPGDg/UFMA – Federal University of Maranhão).
 Research line: Materials, processes and technology with FAPEMA scholarship.
 The approach of her research is about sustainability, identity, local productive culture, territory and its natives.
-She is also researcher of NIDA – Research group in innovation and design anthropology (CNPq), art-educator by NGO Centro Educacional e Profissionalizante do Coroadinho – CEPEC; Designer bachelor by Federal University of Maranhão and also Business administration bachelor by Faculty of Maranhão (FACAM).
+She is also a researcher of NIDA – Research group in innovation and design anthropology (CNPq), art-educator by NGO Centro Educacional e Profissionalizante do Coroadinho – CEPEC; Designer bachelor by Federal University of Maranhão and also Business administration bachelor by Faculty of Maranhão (FACAM).

-Raquel Noronha is designer and PhD in Anthropology (PPCIS-UERJ, 2015).
-Adjunct Professor and current Head of Design and Technology Departament at Federal University of Maranhão, where she is a member of the Graduate Program in Design.
-Leader of the NIDA – Research group in innovation and design anthropology (CNPq), develops research in the areas of cultural identity and heritage, participatory design, relation design-materials-crafts.
+Rachel Noronha is designer and PhD in Anthropology (PPCIS-UERJ, 2015).
+Adjunct Professor and current Head of Design and Technology Department at Federal University of Maranhão, where she is a member of the Graduate Program in Design.
+Leader of the NIDA – Research group in innovation and design anthropology (CNPq), develops research in the areas of cultural identity and heritage, participatory design, relationship design-materials-crafts.
 She directed the documentary By hand and fire (2014), author of the books Identity is value: the productive chains of Alcântara – MA (2011); In the heart of Praia Grande (2015) and coauthor of Crafts in Maranhão: practices and senses (2016) and Knowledge Sifting: cartographic and practice in Maranhão Low Lands (2017).
-Recently took part as Visiting Researcher within the “Knowing From the Inside (KFI): Anthropology, Art, Architecture and Design”, coordinated by Prof. Tim Ingold, in the University of Aberdeen.
+Recently took part as Visiting Researcher within the “Knowing From the Inside (KFI): Anthropology, Art, Architecture and Design”, coordinated by Prof. Tim Ingold, at the University of Aberdeen.